chainwayxyz/citrea-docs/developer-documentation/deployment-guide/deploy-a-smart-contract-using-remix.md

 ![Remix-3](/.gitbook/assets/remix/3.png)

-## Step 4: Select Citrea Devnet as the Environment and Deploy the Smart Contract
+## Step 4: Select Citrea Testnet as the Environment and Deploy the Smart Contract

 Click on the `Environment` dropdown and select `Injected Provider - Metamask`.
 This will automatically connect Remix to your Metamask wallet.
 Make sure you have selected Citrea Testnet in your Metamask wallet.
 Click on the `Deploy` button to deploy the smart contract.